Ruby Franke, the YouTube mom who gave parenting advice, pleads guilty to child abuse

 Under Utah law, second-degree aggravated child abuse can be charged if that person knowingly or intentionally inflicts serious physical injury to a child or causes or permits another to inflict serious physical injury to their child.
 Each charge carries a sentence of one to 15 years in prison.

-Winward Law announced in a statement Friday that the alleged abuse occurred while Franke was influenced by a relationship counselor who led her to "a distorted sense of morality."
+Winward Law said in a statement Friday that the abuse occurred while Franke was influenced by a relationship counselor who led her to "a distorted sense of morality."

 Franke and Hildebrandt were arrested on Aug.
 30 after Franke's 12-year-old son escaped from Hildebrandt's house in the southern Utah city of Ivins and asked a neighbor to call police, according to the 911 call released by the St. George Police Department.